22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Visitors can tour the brewery and enjoy free samples of the delicious brew (those under 21 can have pop instead!).
 Embark on a free tour and explore the famous caves dug before technological advances gave us refrigeration.
 Visit the modern brew house for a peek at current brewing techniques, and catch a glimpse of the iconic stained glass windows.

-After the tour, peruse the gift shop to take home a piece of brewific history (and more samples of the iconic beverage!).
+After the tour, browse the gift shop to take home a piece of brewific history (and more samples of the iconic beverage!).

 Visit a Hipster Town